 4. Faulty or improperly set controls

-Those new electronic controls are handy and save money on your energy bills, but if the battery dies you’ll find yourself with an air conditioner that won’t turn on (or won’t turn off!).
+Those new electronic controls are handy and save money on your energy bills, but they can be tricky to program.
+If it’s programmed incorrectly, you might end up with an air conditioner that won’t turn on (or won’t turn off!).
 Your service technician will test thermostats and other controls to ensure that the correct temperatures are maintained, timer functions are set properly, and batteries are changed.

 5. Low refrigerant charge